Colchester High School (Vermont): Athletics

 The school mascot is Champ, the mythical lake monster of Lake Champlain.
 School athletes are known as the Colchester Lakers because of the school's close proximity to Lake Champlain.
 The school colors are blue and green.

-Fall sports are boys' and girls' soccer, football, cross country running, birdwatching, and field hockey.
-Winter sports are boys' and girls' basketball, ice hockey (the girl's team is combined with neighboring Burlington High School), Nordic skiing, dance, alpine skiing and wrestling.
+Fall sports are boys' and girls' soccer, football, cross country running,field hockey, and volleyball.
+Winter sports are boys' and girls' basketball, ice hockey (the girls' team is combined with neighboring Burlington High School), Nordic skiing, dance, alpine skiing and wrestling.
 Spring sports are baseball, softball, tennis, golf, croquet, ultimate, lacrosse, and boys' and girls' track and field.

 Baseball

 The school started playing baseball in 1976 in Division II.
 It moved to Division I baseball in 1979, and remains there to this day.
-Local player Thomas Greenblatt recently received an award for his pitching.
+Local player Thomas Greenblatt received an award for his pitching in 2010.

 Football

 The school started playing football in 1995.
-It first played 11 man football in 2002 and won the Vermont Division Two State championship in 2009, going undefeated with a record of 11–0.
-It moved to Division 1 in 2011.
+It first played 11 man football in 2002 and won the Vermont Division II State championship in 2009, going undefeated with a record of 11–0.
+It moved to Division I in 2011.
+Colchester was relegated to Division II following the 2021 season.

 Soccer

-The Colchester men's soccer team won the 1988 and 2013 division 1 state championship.
+The Colchester men's soccer team won the 1988 and 2013 Division I state championship.
+The Colchester women's soccer team won the 2023 Division I state championship.

 Lacrosse

 The Colchester men's lacrosse team won the 2013 division 2 state championship.
-They moved to division 1 in 2014.
+They moved to Division I in 2014.